Senate passes coal ash, surprise billing, tax break bills

-ATLANTA — A handful of bills passed out of the Senate Monday in nearly unanimous votes.
+ATLANTA — A handful of bills passed out of the Senate earlier this week in nearly unanimous votes.
 Bills addressing coal ash dumping, surprise billing and tax credits will now move to the House.

 ‘Surprise billing’ bill passed unanimously

-After various legislative fixes for surprise medical billing through both chambers this session, the Senate unanimously passed on Monday.
+After various legislative fixes for surprise medical billing through both chambers this session, the Senate unanimously passed one Monday.

 The Surprise Billing Consumer Protection Act introduced by Sen. Chuck Hufstetler, chair of the Finance Committee, would establish consumer protections against surprise bills for medical services.